rivm-syso/SARS-CoV-2_wastewater_and_hospital_admissions/README.md

       - load: The 10-log of the virus load at day _x_ in municipality _y_
       - hospitalizations: The number of hospitalisations at day _x_ in municipality _y_ of age group _z_.
 Should be an integer greater than or equal to 0.
       - population: The population at day _x_ of municipality _y_ of age group _z_, which should be at least 1.

+  # Data availability
+Contact [Wouter Hetebrij](mailto://wouter.hetebrij@rivm.nl) for questions regarding the data set used in the manuscript.